 Hulu offers some international TV shows, typically from the UK and Canada.
 It also has Korean drama like Boys Before Flowers.

-The Hulu website is incompatible with most portable devices, such as iPads, because it uses Flash.
-Hulu Plus members can use it on many platforms, including Apple TV, iPad, Blu-ray players, TiVo, iOS and Android smartphones, Wii, Nintendo 3DS, PlayStation 3, and Xbox 360.
+The Hulu website is incompatible with Apple products, such as iPads, because it uses Flash.
+However, Hulu Plus members can use watch on many platforms, including Apple TV, iPad, Blu-ray players, TiVo, iOS and Android smartphones, Wii, Nintendo 3DS, PlayStation 3, and Xbox 360.
+A Hulu Plus app is available on iTunes for Apple users and bypasses the website's use of Flash (favoring instead HTML5 video, which is compatible).

-Closed captions are also available for most of Hulu's TV show content, especially all the recent- and current-season episodes.
+Closed captioning is also available for most of Hulu's TV show content, especially all the recent- and current-season episodes.

 Hulu is only available in the US and in Japan.

-Netflix is available in many countries, including the US, Canada, Mexico, South America, the UK, Ireland, and Nordic countries (excluding Iceland).
-The available content varies depending on the region.
+Netflix is available in the US, Canada, Mexico, the Caribbean, South America, the United Kingdom, Ireland, and most Western European countries (excluding Iceland), a total of 41 countries.
+However, not all the content is available for viewing in every country, as restrictions vary depending on the region.

-As of April 2013, Hulu Plus has about 3 million subscribers and Netflix has over 30 million subscribers in the US.
+As of June 2014, Hulu Plus has about 8.5 million subscribers and Netflix has over 50 million subscribers worldwide.
+In November 2014, it was confirmed that Netflix will be available in Australia and New Zealand in March 2015.

-edit How to choose between Netflix and Hulu Plus
+How to Choose Between Netflix and Hulu Plus

-The bottom line is that if you're into movies, Netflix is a better option and if you like to stay current on all the latest TV shows, Hulu Plus is a better option.
+The bottom line is that for movie fans, Netflix is a better option and if a person likes to stay current on all the latest TV shows, Hulu Plus is a better option.
 Of course, when comparing with cable, it is cheaper to get both Hulu Plus and Netflix ($16 per month compared with cable TV, which typically runs from $30 - $120 per month).